Tamriel Rebuilt: Development for Morrowind

 The Tamriel Rebuilt project was conceived in 2001 prior to the release of Morrowind.
 Previous Elder Scrolls titles, including Arena and Daggerfall, were set across several large, procedurally generated open-world provinces in the continent of Tamriel.
 In contrast to initial assumptions that Morrowind would provide a similarly large scope, early previews of the game by developer Bethesda Softworks revealed the setting would be limited to Vvardenfell, an island within the province of Morrowind, to provide greater detail.
 Disappointment about the scope of the game prompted several fan proposals to create the remainder of Tamriel with the game's announced Construction Set.
 In 2001, Ender, a member of the Elder Scrolls Forums, posted an idea for users to create a modification that would expand the game to all of Tamriel, with the post leading to several forum users collaborating to create a website and forum to organize the project.
 Upon release of Morrowind, the Tamriel Rebuilt project assembled as a "consortium of largely autonomous modders" of different levels of commitment and experience, with the project co-ordinating claims to create different areas using the game's grid-based exterior cells.
 Later years have seen development become more comprehensively planned to ensure a higher level of quality and consistency across the project.

 Development for Oblivion

 From 2006 to 2009, Tamriel Rebuilt diverged to develop expanded content for Oblivion with a project to implement the province of Hammerfell into the game.
 Initial concept and design work was undertaken by the project, including the publication of a forty-page concept art book.
 On 14 February 2009, the project made its first and only formal release, Stirk, which implemented a small island in Hammerfell of the same name off of the western coast of Cyrodil.
 In December 2009, the Tamriel Rebuilt project announced an end to its work on Hammerfell, citing a lack of manpower to create assets, which were of a higher level of quality compared to those in Morrowind.

+Development for other provinces

+With the exception of the 2009 Stirk release, Tamriel Rebuilt only publishes mods that add the mainland of Morrowind into The Elder Scrolls III: Morrowind.
+However, they work closely with a similar project, Project Tamriel, which seeks to add more regions of Tamriel into Morrowind.
+The two projects have a shared asset repository and lore.

+As of 2026, Project Tamriel has playable releases for Skyrim and Cyrodiil, with further releases for these regions, plus releases for High Rock and Hammerfell, in active development.